-How to get from Tokyo to Kamakura
+Tokyo to Kamakura

 A visit to nearby Kamakura makes a great day trip from Tokyo.
 In order to travel from Tokyo to Kamakura using the JR Pass, you can take the JR Yokosuka Line, which is a direct connection from Tokyo Station to Kamakura Station.
 The trip includes stops at Shinagawa, Yokohama, and Kita-Kamakura stations, and lasts approximately one hour.

 Another option is the JR Shonan Shinjuku Line, which connects Shinjuku to Kamakura Station.
 This trip also takes about one hour, with two departures each hour.
 Some itineraries require a transfer to another train at Ofuna Station, while others are a direct connection to Kamakura.

 Non-JR rail options are also available, including Odakyu Railway’s Enoden train.
 This journey requires an extra thirty minutes, and is not, of course, covered by the JR Pass.
 Enoden’s streetcar train can be used to get around Kamakura itself.

 Most tourist attractions in Kamakura are concentrated around Kamakura Station and Kita-Kamakura Station.
 This makes for convenient outings on foot or using rental bicycles.
 In fact, most locations can be reached on foot in this small town.
 For more distant excursions or for those with special needs, buses and taxis are also available.